|

 "Spider" Velasquez.
 The song was also recorded

-by The Blendells.
+by the Blendells.
 I believe Billy Cardenas had us record

-it because The Blendells had broken up after recording the
+it because the Blendells had broken up after recording the

 song.
 Mark & the Escorts continued to perform for